boxboat/training-labs/labs-10a.md

 ```

 If you have multiple network interfaces, you'll see an error directing you to
 specify which interface to advertise.
+In the play-with-docker environment, that
+looks like:

 ```
 docker swarm init --advertise-addr eth0